 The 2016 National Drug Strategy Household Survey found that 1.0% of Australians aged 14 and over have ever tried GHB, while 0.1% used GHB in the year preceding the survey.

 GHB and driving

-The short-term effects, including drowsiness, visual disturbances and dizziness, mean that it is dangerous, as well as illegal, to drive while taking GHB.
+The short-term effects which include drowsiness, visual disturbances, incoordination and dizziness, mean that it is dangerous and illegal, to drive while under the influence of GHB.